 When we create a design or copy we always think that it is the best.
 But what does the market think?
-Does our audience able to sync well with our message or the color we used is best for optimal conversion.
+Does our audience able to sync well with our message or the colour we used is best for optimal conversion?
 Had you known What is Split Testing?

-The process of testing is called split test.
+The process of testing is called a split test.

 - You create two variants of the same page.
 A and B. There should be only one difference between these two variants.
 This is what you want to test.

 - You split the traffic into two and send half of it to variant A and half of it to variant B.

 Always remember this.
 In every test, only test one element.
 If you want a test headline, then only test the headline.
 If it’s the CTA button colour or words, then only test either one.
 You can test different combinations but test only one element at a time.

 Sample Split Test – What is Split Testing